Ellen-Dennison/GRAND-THEFT-AUTO-V/README.md

 ### Generating the doxygen files

-To generating the doxygen files, use the following command:
+To generate the doxygen files, use the following command:

 ```bash
 make docs